dmh100/herv-py/README.md

 The external dependencies of the pipeline are:

-1. The `blastn` program, part of the [BLAST suite](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
+1. The `blastn` program, part of the BLAST suite (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
 2. The `makeblastdb` program, part of the same suite.
-3. The `fuzznuc` program, available through the [EMBOSS suite](ftp://emboss.open-bio.org/pub/EMBOSS/).
+3. The `fuzznuc` program, available through the EMBOSS suite (ftp://emboss.open-bio.org/pub/EMBOSS/).
 4. A file which contains the regions of the human genome which have been determined as repetitive by [RepeatMasker](http://www.repeatmasker.org/RMDownload.html).
 This file can be obtained from the [UCSC table browser interface](https://genome.ucsc.edu/cgi-bin/hgTables).
 5. The human genome in FASTA format.
-Available from [here](ftp://ftp.ensembl.org/pub/release-81/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.toplevel.fa.gz).
+Available from ftp://ftp.ensembl.org/pub/release-81/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.toplevel.fa.gz .
 6. The ancient hominid genome you want to analyse.

 # The pipeline